chripink/CanBus-Tuto/README_EN.md

 ## U2C Board

 :warning:**Before you start, make sure you have an up-to-date installation of Klipper :)** :warning:
 The Raspberry Pi (or any other mini computer) does not have a built-in CAN bus.
 So we need a USB to CAN converter.
-This is where the U2C card comes into play.
+This is where the U2C board comes into play.
 ![Carte U2C Source: https://github.com/bigtreetech/U2C](/images/U2C_description.png)
 * CAN_IN : Connected to a USB port of the Raspberry Pi, it is the USB communication.
 * Power : To be connected to our 24V power supply, it will be the power supply of our printing head.